BOURGUI07/HotelManagSystem/README.md

 ## Description

 This project is a console-based application developed in Core Java, designed to manage a hotel's operations.
 It serves as a management system where administrators can perform various tasks related to hotel management, including managing rooms, reservations, and customer information.
-The application is built to demonstrate object-oriented programming principles, file handling, console I/O operations, and unit testing with JUnit in Java, tailored specifically for the hotel industry.
+The application is built to demonstrate object-oriented programming principles, console I/O operations, and unit testing with JUnit in Java, tailored specifically for the hotel industry.

 ## Features